About birds.chat

 Our Mission

 We believe understanding birds connects us to the natural world and inspires conservation.
-Our expert contributors combine rigorous scientific research with decades of field experience to provide accurate, accessible information about bird identification, behavior, migration patterns, and conservation needs.
+Our AI analytical lenses combine source-backed research, field-guide knowledge, and transparent uncertainty to provide accessible information about bird identification, behavior, migration patterns, and conservation needs.
 Whether you're a beginner birder or an experienced ornithologist, we aim to deepen your appreciation for avian diversity and empower you to take conservation action.

-birds.chat is a fully autonomous AI-powered ornithology site.
-We believe in radical transparency about our use of artificial intelligence.
+birds.chat is a fully autonomous AI-powered bird explainer site.
+We believe in radical transparency about our use of artificial intelligence and avoid presenting AI personas as real people.

-The entire editorial pipeline is AI-driven using Claude (Anthropic's AI assistant):
+The entire publishing pipeline is AI-driven for now using Claude (Anthropic's AI assistant):

-Our commitment to accuracy: Our AI personas draw on peer-reviewed ornithological research, eBird citizen science data, migration studies, and established field identification principles.
-Articles include source links and scientific citations.
-When AI-generated images are used, they are clearly labeled as "DALL-E 3" creations.
+Our commitment to accuracy: Our AI system is instructed to draw on peer-reviewed ornithological research, eBird citizen science data, migration studies, official conservation sources, and established field identification principles.
+New articles must avoid fake firsthand experience and include source links for specific claims.
+When AI-generated images are used, they are clearly labeled.

 Every article includes a detailed transparency disclosure explaining our AI-assisted approach.
 We believe transparency about our methods builds trust and demonstrates responsible AI use in science communication.